ClarifiedSecurity/catapult/docs/01-installation.md

 - You can run `./install.sh` multiple times until it finishes without errors.
 - You can also add use `./install.sh AUTOINSTALL` for unattended installation.
-- For Linux that requires sudo password or MacOS you can use this command for unattended installation: `echo "YourPassword" | ./install.sh AUTOINSTALL` Leave a space before the command to prevent it from being saved in the shell history.
+- For Linux that requires sudo password or MacOS you can use this command for unattended installation: `echo "YourSudoPassword" | ./install.sh AUTOINSTALL` Leave a space before the command to prevent it from being saved in the shell history.

 ### Windows Subsystem for Linux

-Log in interactively (over RDP or locally) to your Windows machine with an account that has **admin** rights and run the following commands in PowerShell.
-The first login needs to be with an **admin** account because the WSL installation needs to be done with admin rights.
+Log in interactively (over RDP or locally) to your Windows machine with an account that is in the **Administrators** group and run the following commands in PowerShell.
+The first login needs to be with an administrative account because the WSL installation needs to be done with admin rights.
 After the first installation you can use a non-admin account to log in.

 ```powershell
 Enable-WindowsOptionalFeature -FeatureName Microsoft-Windows-Subsystem-Linux -Online -NoRestart